-The graph provides a 2-axis (X,Y) plot of the measured field strength.
+The Graph Tab provides a 2-axis (X,Y) plot of the measured field strength.
 If "w/o User Cal" graph data is selected, the plot and data provide magnetic field strength measurements after the FIR taps are applied, but prior to applying the user calibration coefficients.
 If "with User Cal" graph data is selected, the plot and data provide data after applying the FIR filter and the user calibration coefficients.
-The sample plot shows a 360° rotation in the horizontal plane, with both "w/o User Cal" and "with User Cal" selected.
-The offset between these two plots represents the effect of the calibration coefficients.
-The graph can be used to visually see hard and soft iron effects within the environment measured by the SeaTRAX, as well as corrected output after a user calibration has been performed.
+The two sample plots shown above are for the same 360° rotation in the horizontal plane of a SeaTRAX with a battery mounted next to it.
+For the "w/o User Cal" plot the data is slightly ellipsoid with an offset of about +4 μ T in both the MX and MY direction.
+The "with User Cal" plot is more clearly a circle and is properly centered.
+The plots can be used to visually see hard and soft iron effects within the environment measured by the SeaTRAX, as well as corrected output after a user calibration has been performed.
+Note that if the calibration score is relatively poor, then the "with User Cal" plot may not be a circle.